-Pacific Northwest Art and Artists Archive
+Pacific Northwest Artists Archive

 Highlights of the archive include papers related to and from the following artists:

 Glen Alps, Constance Fowler, Ruth Grover, Carl Hall, Charles Heaney, Betty LaDuke, Jack McLarty, C.S.
-Price, Mark Sponenburgh, and Jan Zach, among others
+Price, Mark Sponenburgh, and Jan Zach, among others.

-The Hallie Ford Museum of Art, Hatfield Library and Willamette University Archives and Special Collections collaborated to produce an online presentation about the life and art of Northwest artist Carl Hall.
+In 2011, the Hallie Ford Museum of Art, Hatfield Library and Willamette University Archives and Special Collections collaborated to produce an online presentation about the life and art of Northwest artist Carl Hall.
 This presentation, funded through a grant by the National Endowment for the Humanities, is titled Carl Hall: Oregon Master.

 For more information regarding the Pacific Northwest Art and Artist Archive, contact the Willamette University Archives and Special Collections.